STATEMENT UNDER SECTION 54 OF THE MODERN SLAVERY ACT 2015

 AX Group has a Whistleblowing Policy and Anti-Slavery Policy, readily available to all staff on our intranet.
 We encourage staff to report concerns over any aspect of the conduct of our business or that of our suppliers to our Company Secretary or CEO.

-AX Group has its head office in Birmingham and branch offices in Belfast, Glasgow, Warrington and Dartford as well as a subsidiary based in Stockport.
+AX Group has its head office in Lichfield and branches in Belfast, Glasgow, Warrington, Bracknell and Dartford as well as a subsidiary based in Stockport.
 We have over 400 members of staff and operate our business in the United Kingdom.

 AX Group’s core business activities include: